Health Conditions That Affect Sleep Quality

 Old age changes not only your body but also your mind.
 Depression, anxiety, and loneliness can trigger sleep disorders in the elderly.
 In addition, physical pain, bladder control, and dependence on people affect an older adult's lifestyle.

 Alzheimer's disease and dementia can further complicate sleep disorders in the elderly.
-People with dementia and Alzheimer's can confuse morning with the evening and can feel disoriented.
+People with dementia and Alzheimer's can confuse the morning with the evening and feel disoriented.
 They will wake up more often and stay awake longer than expected.
 Their brain cells change, and so does their sleep routine.

 Should considering mental health be part of your sleep regime?

 Insomnia and sleep-related issues are also connected with hormones and mood changes.
-And that brings us to Pre-Menstrual Syndrome and its effect on young women.
+And that brings us to premenstrual syndrome and its effect on young women.

 mental health and insomnia